Identification of relevant subtypes via preweighted sparse clustering: Results

 \subsection{Leukemia Microarray Data}

 For each clustering method, the hazard ratio and associated p-values for the predicted test set clusters are shown in Table \ref{T:ssc_pollack}.
-All four methods produced clusters that were associated with patient survival, although the clusters produced by supervised sparse clustering were more strongly associated with survival than the clusters produced by the other methods.
-This indicates that supervised sparse clustering can identify biollogically meaningful and clinically relevant clusters in high-dimensional biological data sets.
+Four of the methods produced clusters that were associated with patient survival, although the clusters produced by supervised sparse clustering were more strongly associated with survival than the clusters produced by the other methods.
+(The secondary clusters identified by preweighted sparse clustering were not associated with survival in this case.)
+This indicates that supervised sparse clustering can identify biologically meaningful and clinically relevant clusters in high-dimensional biological data sets.
 The fact that the predicted clusters were associated with survival on an independent test set suggests that this finding is not merely the result of overfitting.